Integrate Postman with Azure DevOps

 3.3 Create an Agent Job and select an Agent Pool

-3.4 Add a NPM task
+3.4 Add a NPM task with the following settings:

 Command: install